markneh/react-native-esim/README.md

 This package exposes iOS API to install eSIM plans.
 Android support is planned in the future.
 #### Warning: This API won't work without eSIM entitlement.
 You can read more about it [here](https://stackoverflow.com/a/60162323)
-#### Note: At the moment (iOS 14.2) there might a bug in iOS sdk which returns uknown result before eSIM setup completion.
+#### Note: At the moment (iOS 14.2) there might a bug in iOS SDK which returns uknown result before eSIM setup completion.
 More about it [here](https://developer.apple.com/forums/thread/662001)

 ## Installation